Nik-Zainal-Group/signature.tools.lib/README.md

 - Fitting WGS signatures into WES samples, where the frequency of the trinucleotide contexts are different can also affect the results
 - You can convert the WGS signatures into WES by adjusting for trinucleotide context frequency, but the result is far from ideal.
 It would be better to have signatures extracted from WES to fit into WES samples
 - If you then plan to extract WES signatures, this may also be challenging possibly avoiding bootstrapping here as well, and most likely requiring a very large number of WES samples, compared to how many WGS samples are needed to extract WGS signatures
 - In the case of HRDetect, the parameters of the classifier have been tuned to Whole Genome data, so it would require retraining using WES data.
 We did that, and while the performance of a WES HRD classifier was not too bad on breast cancer, we simply discourage to use this for other tissue types.
 It is just bound to be very unreliable, because the classification would be supported mainly by signature 3 exposures and the number of deletions with microhomology.
-Fitting signature 3 to WES can be very unreliable, expecially in non breast cancer samples, and also the number of indels is usually very low for each WES sample, so one false positive or false negative deletion can make the difference.
+Fitting signature 3 to WES can be very unreliable, especially in non breast cancer samples, and also the number of indels is usually very low for each WES sample, so one false positive or false negative deletion can make the difference.
 On top of this, without a standardised data quality control, mutation calling and filtering, there are just too many variables to make this worthwhile, in our opinion.
 On the other hand, we have plenty of evidence that HRDetect, trained on WGS data using six different mutational signatures, is robust and reliable.

 This said, you may still achieve something decent if you limit yourself to breast cancer, or other organs where we know fairly well what signatures to expect.
 And you should be able to spot most MMR samples and other hypermutated samples, simply because they have a much higher number of SNVs and Indels.

 **In R/HRDetect.R, the function applyHRDetectDavies2017 seems to have mean/sd values hardcoded for each input feature.
-This results in input data not being standardized to mean=0/sd=1.
+This results in input data not being standardised to mean=0/sd=1.
 Is this intentional?
 I'm assuming these values come from the results for the 371 samples in the 2017 paper?**

 Yes it is intentional.
 In order for the parameters of the linear model to be meaningful the new input data has to be processed in the same way as the training data, which means that the same mean and sd of the training data should be provided.
 Please check the R documentation of the function for the details of how to input your data.